 Condensation is a common evil in cooled instruments.
 It corrodes mechanical parts, stains lenses, leaves deposits on optical surfaces, and promotes the growth of fungus and mildew.
-On circuit cards, it causes severe drift, leakage, and 1/f noise, and may destroy components and connectors eventually.
-All instruments must be condensation free, and that doesn't happen by accident.
+On circuit cards, it causes severe drift, leakage, and 1/f noise, and may eventually destroy components, connectors, and even board traces galvanically.
+All instruments must be condensation-free, and that doesn't happen by accident.
 A box that stays dry in New York may drip in Scotland and grow fungus in Brazil or Louisiana.

 Relative humidity is not an absolute measure of the water content of the air, but rather the ratio of the partial pressure of water vapor to the equilibrium vapor pressure (i.e. the point at which fog just begins to form).
 Humid air in equilibrium with liquid or ice is said to be saturated.
-The vapor pressure of water is a steeply increasing function of temperature.[‡]
+The vapor pressure of water increases steeply with temperature, so the relative humidity does too.

 At 30° C, air can hold three times as much water as at 10° C. The dew point is the temperature at which a given body of humid air reaches saturation.
 The atmosphere forms a very large source reservoir, so if any exposed surface of your instrument is below the dew point, dew will form on it.
-Since $p(H_2O)$ increases so rapidly with temperature, mild heating is usually enough.
+Since $p(H_2O)$ increases so rapidly with temperature, mild heating is usually enough to keep things dry.
 If you rely on external insulation to prevent condensation, make sure it forms a hermetic seal, or it will eventually become wet.
 (The water will be trapped for long periods, which is especially bad.)
 Usually the best approach is to put the cooled system in a well sealed room-temperature can with a room temperature window, any necessary insulation being inside the can.
 Additional measures such as heating the window or even the can itself may be needed if the instrument is to be moved from cold environments to warm ones, e.g. airborne sensors or portable instruments brought in from outdoors during the winter.
 You can keep track of the dew point using a little SMT temperature/humidity sensor such as the Sensirion SHTC3 plus a lookup table, which will let you know when heating is necessary.
-It's a pretty nice part: ± 0.2 K, $\pm 2\%$ RH, 2x2 mm DFN package, \$1 in quantity.
+It's a pretty nice part: $\pm 0.2$ K, $\pm 2\%$ RH, 2x2 mm DFN package, \$1 in quantity.

-[†]The gold coatings on the first and last layers help improve the steady-state thermal isolation, but do the ones in the middle?
+&lt;sup>†The gold coatings on the first and last layers help improve the steady-state thermal isolation, but do the ones in the middle?
 Why or why not?
 (The radiation temperature in the spaces is the key.)

-[‡]There's a bit of a cottage industry in producing empirical fits to the measured pressures, depending on whether it's over water or over ice, and so forth.
+&lt;sup>‡There's a bit of a cottage industry in producing empirical fits to the measured pressures, depending on whether it's over water or over ice, and so forth.
 There are lots of tables available online.